 Practicing the 1-2-1 breathing technique in bed to the dimming light of the sunset feature on your Bodyclock is a great way to wind down; give it a go and let us know how you've found it on social media!

-Richie (“The Breath Guy”) is the founder of Xhale, a company dedicated to spreading the life changing possibilities of Breathwork.
+Richie (“The Breath Guy”) is dedicated to spreading the life changing possibilities of Breathwork.

 Richie's own experiences with Breathwork have completely shifted his own life and beliefs on the potential of human beings.
 Having traveled around the world learning from many of the modern day masters of Breathwork, it is now his mission to share this powerful work with the world.
 For daily tips and inspiration, follow Richie on Instagram.